RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-get-rejected.md

-  --rdi-key TEXT                  Private key file to authenticate with --rdi-cert TEXT                 Client certificate file to authenticate with --rdi-cacert TEXT               CA certificate file to verify with --max-records INTEGER RANGE     Maximum rejected records per DLQ  [x>=1] -o, --oldest                    Displays the oldest rejected records.
+  --rdi-key TEXT                  Private key file to authenticate with --rdi-cert TEXT                 Client certificate file to authenticate with --rdi-cacert TEXT               CA certificate file to verify with --rdi-key-password TEXT         Password for unlocking an encrypted private
+                                  key
+  --max-records INTEGER RANGE     Maximum rejected records per DLQ  [x>=1] -o, --oldest                    Displays the oldest rejected records.
 If
                                   omitted, most resent records will be